-- d.
+- c.
 The Board agrees to utilize 50% of the savings received from the increase in cost sharing for PPO coverage to offset dependent coverage in the HMO.
 The remaining 50% of said savings shall be utilized for employee raises. - 2.
-All new employees shall be enrolled in a Board offered HMO or Consumer Driven Plan for three (3) consecutive insurance plan years. - 3.
+All new employees may elect to enroll in a Board offered plan of their choice. - 3.
 After the Board has entered into a contract (s) with one or more vendors to provide group health insurance to bargaining unit members, during the fixed period of said contract (s) when premiums and benefit levels are established and guaranteed, the parties shall not modify established benefit levels or negotiate alternative benefit levels.
 However, if said contract(s) has options to renew the contract for one or more years beyond the established/guaranteed period, either party may demand negotiations through the Superintendent or designee to amend benefit levels for the specific purpose of cost containment, (e.g., copayments, deductibles, etc.).
-All profit-sharing funds returned by the health insurance carriers in accordance with the utilization targets delineated in the health insurance agreements with the School Board shall be applied to offset the plan's dependent care coverage for the subsequent year.

-- 4. An employee eligible for health insurance may volunteer to decline such insurance.
+All profit-sharing funds returned by the health insurance carriers in accordance with the utilization targets delineated in the health insurance agreements with the School Board shall be applied to offset the plan's dependent care coverage for the subsequent year. - 4.
+An employee eligible for health insurance may volunteer to decline such insurance.
 Said employee shall be required to sign an affidavit indicating other medical coverage.
 Employees shall be responsible to maintain proof of continuing insurance.
-Employees choosing not to participate in the School Board of Broward County's health insurance program shall be reimbursed at a rate of seven hundred fifty dollars and no cents (\$750) per year.
+Employees choosing not to participate in the School Board of Broward

+County's health insurance program shall be reimbursed at a rate of seven hundred fifty dollars and no cents (\$750) per year.
 Said premiums shall be deposited into the employee's cafeteria plan in a manner consistent with the provisions of said plan.
-The parties mutually agree to discuss the opt-out plan as it pertains to premiums for other coverage. - 5.
-During the clearance process, new employees shall be informed in writing of the date on which their health insurance becomes effective. - C. Disability Insurance: The Board shall provide without cost to each employee Disability Income Insurance in accordance with terms and benefits in effect January 1, 2001. - D. Liability Insurance: The Board shall provide Liability Insurance at no cost to employees in the amount of five hundred thousand (\$500,000) for each employee in case of suit arising from or in the performance of the employee's duties. - E. Annuity Programs: The Board shall make available to all employees through payroll deduction, tax deferred annuity programs with companies which qualify and are approved under guidelines and criteria established by the Board. - F. Indemnity Insurance: The Board agrees that any savings from experience on the dependent portion of the Board's indemnity insurance plan shall be used in a manner that will benefit dependents covered by the Board's health plan. - G. Rate Increase: Written notice of any rate increase in health and dental insurance for dependents coverage shall be provided to each employee within ten (10) days of the date the increase is made known to the Board.
+The parties mutually agree to discuss the opt-out plan as it pertains to premiums for other coverage.

+- 5. During the clearance process, new employees shall be informed in writing of the date on which their health insurance becomes effective. - C. Disability Insurance: The Board shall provide without cost to each employee Disability Income Insurance in accordance with terms and benefits in effect. - D. Liability Insurance: The Board shall provide Liability Insurance at no cost to employees in the amount of five hundred thousand (\$500,000) for each employee in case of suit arising from or in the performance of the employee's duties. - E. Annuity Programs: The Board shall make available to all employees through payroll deduction, tax deferred annuity programs with companies which qualify and are approved under guidelines and criteria established by the Board. - F. Indemnity Insurance: The Board agrees that any savings from experience on the dependent portion of the Board's indemnity insurance plan shall be used in a manner that will benefit dependents covered by the Board's health plan.
+Savings returned to the District form health care providers shall be reimbursed equally by cash payment to each employee electing dependent coverage from the insurance carrier producing the savings.
+Reimbursement shall be based proportionally on the total number of District employees enrolled in the plan. - G. Rate Increase: Written notice of any rate increase in health and dental insurance for dependents coverage shall be provided to each employee within ten (10) days of the date the increase is made known to the Board.